-Without getting into the reason why the team had arrived in the place where they weren’t offering suggestions, help or feedback, (that’s another posting), you can encourage robust dialogue going forward.
+Without getting into the reason why the team had gotten to this state in the place (where they weren’t offering suggestions, help or feedback), you can encourage robust dialogue going forward.

 I suggest opening with your candid desire to have “robust dialogue” and what that means to you.
 For a robust dialogue to occur, the team agrees to:

 - Be Open with Each Other.
 Be candid with each other openly expressing ideas, opinions, problems and feelings with other team members.

 - Poll Others Where Appropriate.
 Ask others to voice their ideas.

 - Be Innovative.
 Be responsive to new ideas and different ways of doing things.